What Makes a Dedicated Email Work?

 The pattern was almost always the same though with the content.
 The subject line made a promise the email didn’t keep.
 One offered a strong white paper but capped it with a generic “Read More” button.
 Another closed with a genuinely compelling ROI claim, then buried it at the bottom of a long email behind one vague link.

 Open rate and CTOR are separate problems.
 Once someone opens, you have a few seconds to give them a reason to keep reading and one clear reason to click.
-If they have to work to find either, most of them won’t.
+If they have to work to find either, most of your audience won’t.

 3. Say what clicking will do